Bosqora/Heyzine/README.md

 # Heyzine

 A .NET client for the Heyzine API (see [heyzine.com/developers](https://heyzine.com/developers)).

-Currently, only the REST API's POST is supported.
-We're working in the background to add support for the other endpoints.
+The package exposes:

+- a conversion client for the PDF-to-flipbook and oEmbed endpoints
+- a management client for flipbooks, bookshelves, social metadata, and password-protection endpoints

 ## Why?